October 21, 2024

 Many oxygen filter designs work similarly by filtering damaging particulates or other particles out of an oxygen system to prevent premature component deterioration or malfunction.
 Wherever oxygen filters are used, they must be made of non-flammable materials.

-Some manufacturers install in-line oxygen filters, see the 20, 25 or series within the piping footprint to catch rubber, metal, dirt and rust particles.
+Some manufacturers install in-line oxygen filters, see the 20, the 25, or series within the piping footprint to catch rubber, metal, dirt and rust particles.
 These filters are ideal for areas with limited space and filter effectively even at higher operating temperatures and in corrosive environments.

 A popular type of oxygen filter is the tee-type filter, see the 50 series which operates like an exhaust to trap particulates generated in gas and oil applications.